dpedu/pyircbot/docs/api/modules/inventory.rst

 Commands
 --------

+.. cmdoption:: botnick: inventory

- - *botnick: inventory* - print current inventory
+    Print current inventory

+.. cmdoption:: botnick: have a <item>

- - *botnick: have a x* - give the bot an item
+    Give the bot an item

 Class Reference
 ---------------